 This project is part of the Extension of the EU-AFD Research Facility on Inequalities (RFI).
 Coordinated by AFD and financed by the European Commission, the Extension of the RFI will contribute to the development of public policies aimed at reducing inequalities in four countries: South Africa, Mexico, Colombia and Indonesia over the period 2021-2025.

-To carry out this study, the methodology developed by the Commitment to Equity institute (CEQ) has been used, which allows to do a fiscal incidence analysis, that is, to analyze the redistributive impact of public policy instruments, on the tax side, as well as on the social spending side, on poverty and inequalities.
+The methodology developed by the Commitment to Equity institute (CEQ) has been used to carry out this study.
+The CEQ methodology allows to do a fiscal incidence analysis, that is, to analyze the redistributive impact of public policy instruments, on the tax side, as well as on the social spending side, on poverty and inequalities.
 In this sense, based on household surveys, it is possible to assess the redistributive capacity of taxes and transfers (whether direct or indirect) to guide public policy in this area.

-The study will be carried out and it will be possible to observe which are those policies either from the tax side or from the expense side that allow a greater impact (negative or positive) on inequalities.
-This will allow us and the government to have a clear vision of the effects of the fiscal structure.
+The aim of the study was to identify which policies, either from the tax side or from the expense side, allow a greater impact (negative or positive) on inequalities.
+This then gives us, and the government, a clearer picture of the effects of the fiscal structure.

-In addition, the project will seek to build a tool that parameterizes the tax structure and social spending, and will allow making microsimulations that will be useful for policy discussions.
-In this sense, this project will seek to accompany the teams of the Ministry of Economy, providing them with a tool that allows them to carry out the necessary simulations to evaluate the impacts of different policies.
-The recently adopted tax reform will therefore be analyzed through the lens of this tool.
+In addition, the project sought to build a tool that parameterizes the tax structure and social spending and allows making microsimulations that are useful for policy discussions.
+In this sense, this project sought to accompany the teams of the Ministry of Economy, providing them with a tool that allows them to carry out the necessary simulations to evaluate the impacts of different policies.
+The recently adopted tax reform was also analyzed through the lens of this tool.

 Contact :